 Prostrate, often reddish herb with stems to 20 cm long.
 Leaves basal and on lower part of flowering stems, alternate, sessile, oblanceolate to oblong to 3.5 cm long and 7 mm wide.
 Inflorescence open spike with pale pink flowers, sepals broad-ovate, persistent, petals 5, obovate to elliptic.
 Flowering between August to October.
 Fruits are reddish-brown ovoid capsule to 3.6 mm long, just exceeding the sepals, with 3 valves splitting at the apex and releasing numerous seeds.
 Seeds are shiny reddish-brown reniform seed to 0.8 mm long and 0.7 mm wide, with a mesh-like surface.
 Seed embryo type is peripheral.

 Seed collection and propagation

 Collect seeds between September and December.
 Collect mature capsules, those that are turning a red-brown colour and contain brown seeds.
 Place the capsules in a tray and leave to dry for one to two weeks.
 Then rub the capsules gently by hand to dislodge the seeds.
 Use a sieve to separate the unwanted material.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From one collection, the seed viability was high, at 90%.
+Seed viability is usually high.